hasanmoudud/geocompr/main.md

 As you'll learn in subsequent chapters, R is an effective tool for tackling a wide range of geographic data challenges.
 We expect that, with practice, R will become the program of choice in your geospatial toolbox for many applications.
 Typing and executing commands at the command-line is, in many cases, faster than pointing-and-clicking around the graphical user interface (GUI) a desktop GIS.
-For some applications such as Spatial Statistics and modelling R may be the *only* realistic way to get the work done.
+For some applications such as Spatial Statistics and modeling R may be the *only* realistic way to get the work done.

 As outlined in section \@ref(why-geocomputation-with-r) there are many reasons for using R for geocomputation:
 R is well-suited to the interactive use required in many geographic data analysis workflows compared with other languages.